hashicorp/terraform-provider-aws/website/docs/d/lambda_invocation.html.markdown

  * `result` - String result of the lambda function invocation.
  * `result_map` - (**DEPRECATED**) This field is set only if result is a map of primitive types, where the map is string keys and string values.
 In Terraform 0.12 and later, use the [`jsondecode()` function](/docs/configuration/functions/jsondecode.html) with the `result` attribute instead to convert the result to all supported native Terraform types.
+ This field will be empty if lambda function responses with anything other than string key/value JSON object (`{"key": "value"}`).